-Contemporary Issues in Police Psychology Reflections of a Police Psychologist (2nd ed) Stress Inoculation: The Police Law Enforcement Critical Incident Handbook Police and Sheriff Peer Support Team Manual Firefighter Peer Support Team Manual EMS Peer Support Team Manual Law Enforcement Marriage and Relationship Guidebook
+Contemporary Issues in Police Psychology

+Reflections of a Police Psychologist (2nd ed)

+Stress Inoculation: The Police

+Law Enforcement Peer Support Team Manual

+Law Enforcement Critical Incident Handbook

+Law Enforcement Marriage and Relationship Guidebook

+Firefighter Peer Support Team Manual

+Civilian Peer Support Team Manual

+Peer Support Team Utilization and Outcome Survey

-For more information and to download free copies of the Civilian Peer Support Team Manual, the Police and Sheriff Peer Support Team Manual, the Firefighter Peer Support Team Manual, the Law Enforcement Critical Incident Handbook, and the Law Enforcement Marriage and Relationship Guidebook visit www.jackdigliani.com
+For more information and to download free copies of the Emergency Medical Services Peer Support Team Manual and other documents visit www.jackdigliani.com

-Copyright © 2015 by Jack A. Digliani, PhD, EdD
+Copyright © 2019 by Jack A. Digliani, PhD, EdD

-Permission is granted for the copying and distribution of this Manual.
+Copyright permission: Permission is granted for the use, reproduction, and distribution of this or any portion of this Manual.